How To Create A Nonprofit Annual Report + Excellent Examples

 Did you know Google owns over 91% of the global search engine market?
 Google Ads can skyrocket content from your website (like your nonprofit’s annual report) to the top of search results, connecting you with your supporters.
 Although advertising can be expensive, eligible nonprofits can take advantage of the Google Ad Grants program, which provides $10,000 in monthly ad credits for free.

-Our Google Ad Grant agency can help your nonprofit maximize the value of the grant by optimizing keyword strategies and creating ad campaigns that promote your most important content.
-Our expertise drives more qualified traffic to content like your annual report and donation form, increasing visibility without straining your resources.
+Our Google Ad Grant agency can help your nonprofit maximize the value of the grant by creating ad campaigns that promote your most important content.
+Our expertise drives qualified traffic to content like your annual report and donation form, increasing visibility without straining your resources.

 Social Media

-Fundraising research shows that 32% of donors are most inspired to give via social media, making these platforms ideal for sharing your nonprofit annual report.
+32% of donors are most inspired to give by social media, making these platforms ideal for sharing your nonprofit annual report.
 Share teasers, testimonials, and research from the report to pique your followers’ interest leading up to and following your report’s release.

 Here’s how we recommend leveraging each platform’s unique features:

-• Facebook: Using your nonprofit’s Facebook page, share the full report link, highlight key sections with engaging visuals, and encourage sharing.
+- Facebook: Using your nonprofit’s Facebook page, share a link to the full report, highlight key sections with engaging visuals, and encourage sharing.

-• YouTube: Create a summary video with testimonials, visuals, and program footage and link to the full report in your YouTube video’s description.
+- YouTube: Create a summary video with testimonials, visuals, and program footage.
+Remember to link to the full report in your YouTube video’s description.

 By playing to each platform’s strengths, you’ll maximize your reach and engagement.